Strawberry Oatmeal Smoothie (toddler + kids approved)

-This super simple Strawberry Oatmeal Smoothie is made with strawberries, bananas, oats and chia seeds.
-Packed with a ton of fiber, omega-3 fatty acids, potassium and antioxidants this smoothie has perfect staying power to fill you up all morning (or afternoon) long.
+This super simple Strawberry Oatmeal Smoothie is toddler and kids approved and made with strawberries, bananas, oats and chia seeds.
+Packed with a ton of fiber, omega-3 fatty acids, potassium and antioxidants this smoothie has perfect staying power to fill your kids up all morning (or afternoon) long.

 Strawberry Oatmeal Smoothie Ingredients